 A company pays out dividend from their retained earning.
 Retained earning comes from cash flow.
 There are instances when corporations took out debt to pay dividend to continue track record.
 In recent times, many energy companies did that, because the crude price dropped.
 If your company does this, sell the stocks.
-This is definitely a disastrous practise.
+This is definitely a disastrous practice.
 Dividends should be given to investors after company makes a profit.
+Dividend Payout Ratio is pretty much the percentage of cash a company pays out from their cashflow.

 Coming to financial statements, there are balance sheets, profit and loss statement and then cash flow statement.
 Cash flow statement gives you idea on the activities related to cash coming in and going out.
 As dividends are given out from retained earning, it is captured in cash flow statement as an outgoing item.